PartemImperium/dotfiles/readme.md

 ![](images/ubuntu-wsl-screenshot.png)

 ### Ubuntu Terminal
 In the default terminal when only 8 colors exist (and icon fonts wont work) the theme reacts and still shows all the same data (just a little less flashy).
-The screenshot was taken in a normal terminal emulator specifying it was the default terminal so the neoFetch still had showed 16 colors.
+The screenshot was taken in a normal terminal emulator specifying it was the default terminal so neoFetch still shows 16 colors.
 ![](images/ubuntu-terminal-screenshot.png)

 <!-- ACKNOWLEDGEMENTS -->